 Direct contributions and handouts to the fossil fuel industry

-There are a number of federal and state bodies and initiatives that directly contribute to the expansion and continuation of the local fossil fuel industry.
+A number of federal and state bodies and initiatives directly contribute to the expansion and continuation of the local fossil fuel industry.
 The information and figures quoted on this page have been guided by the Oil Change International and Overseas Development Institute joint report: Empty promises: G20 subsidies to oil, gas and coal production, released in November 2015.

 Geoscience Australia is a government body that engages in fossil fuel exploration activities as one of its major operations.
 With a specific focuses on offshore reserve development, Geoscience Australia also provides exploration data and other support to fossil fuel companies.